 If you want to get familiar with Red Hat or just want something different for a change, Fedora is a good starting point.
-If you have some experience with Linux or if you want to use only open source software, Fedora is an excellent choice.
+If you have some experience with Linux or if you want to use only open-source software, Fedora is an excellent choice as well.

 In the end, it is really up to you to decide if you want to use Fedora or Ubuntu.
 I would suggest creating live USB of both distributions or try them out in a virtual machine if you’re not sure.

 What’s your opinion on Ubuntu vs Fedora?
 Which distribution do you prefer and why?
 Do share your views in the comment section.